Code-Institute-Submissions/personal-portfolio-1/README.md

 ## Testing

 * All of the links are working.
-* The images adjusts depending on the width  of the view port.
+* The website is mobile-friendly.
 * During my first testing session, I discovered that the project section has uneccessary padding on mobile version.
 * The contact page does not allow for the user to submit if the email is not provided.
 * The website is validated in [W3C Validator](https://validator.w3.org) and there are no error found.
+* The website works with all of the browsers.
+(Mozilla, Google Chrome, Microsoft Edge, Safari).

 ## Deployment

 The repository for this project contains two branches.
 The first one is called WIP which is short for working in progress.
 This branch contains all the initial codes that I have implemented.
 I am still experimenting on the number and name of my branches that I use.

 I have deployed the website on Github Pages on the domain name called jomarialang.net.

+## Fut

-### Media
+## Media

 - The photos used in this site were all edited using Photoshop by myself.